carlos-h-hernandez/cursor-engineering-rules/.github/CONTRIBUTING.md

 ### Test in Cursor

-1. Copy your rule to a test project
+1. Copy your rule to a test project's `.cursor/rules/` directory
-2. Configure `.cursorrules` to include it
+2. If using `alwaysApply: true`, the rule loads automatically
+3. Otherwise, add it to `.cursorrules` or reference it explicitly
-3. Ask Cursor to generate code using the rule
+4. Ask Cursor to generate code using the rule
-4. Verify Cursor follows the patterns correctly
+5. Verify Cursor follows the patterns correctly

 ---